 - Continue promoting my freebies (done!)

-- Keep working through Elite Blog Academy (done!)
+- Keep working through my blogging course (done!)

 - Send out weekly newsletters (4 newsletters sent this month!)